wp-plugins/stock-ticker/readme.txt

 `<?php echo do_shortcode('[stock_ticker]'); ?>`

 == Changelog ==
+= 0.1.4.1 =
+* Fix: Previous update does not output in Enfold theme
+* Fix: Prevent jumping by displaying unordered list before output become scrolling ticker
+* Change: Add change value and change percent for currency exchange rates
+* Change: Remove option to toggle custom company name because Google Finance does not have company name returned in JSON
+* Add: More default Custom Names (^DJI and EURGBP=X)
+* Add: Option to set custom style for ticker item (font family, weight, size)

 = 0.1.4 =
 * Change: Deprecated Yahoo!
 Finance as source (violating the Terms of Service of Yahoo with regards to the used data), replaced with Google Finance
 * Change: No more Volume info in quote tooltip (as Google Finance does not provide that data)